robwalton/alfred-ulysses-workflow/README.md

 [Alfred 3 workflow](https://www.alfredapp.com/workflows/) to search and create tasks in [Ulysses](https://ulyssesapp.com).

 ## Install
-To install, download a released Ulysses.alfredworkflow and double-click to open in Alfred 3.
+To install, download the [latest Ulysses.alfredworkflow](https://github.com/robwalton/alfred-ulysses-workflow/releases/latest) file and double-click to open in Alfred 3.
 Alternatively, download what should be the most recent version hosted on [Packal](http://www.packal.org/workflow/ulysses).
 There is a [discussion thread on the Alfred forum](http://www.alfredforum.com/topic/9662-ulysses-workflow/).

 ## Get help